mnusrat786/Learning-Docker/README.md

 # Flask Dockerized CRUD API with PostgreSQL
-This is a simple Flask API running inside a Docker container with a PostgreSQL database
+This is a simple Flask API running inside a Docker container with a PostgreSQL database.

 ## Setup Instructions